roblanf/MM_genome/README.md

 ## 2 Parental kmer checks

 Similar to what I did on the initial assembly, now I want to see how the unique kmers from the putative parental genomes map to the contigs.
+I already have hapmers from the parents, with k=31. this is described above, but I get the kmers, look for the noise | signal trough, filter out the noise, and then use subtraction to get the kmers unique to each parent (hapmers).
+Now I need to do the same for the phylacis reads, and then I can run merqury.

 ```bash